Thematic networks has started in Gothenburg

 2017 Annual report from the Göteborg Region Association of Local Authorities (GR)

 Why is it important for municipalities to engage in a research and knowledge center such as Mistra Urban Futures?
 The latest annual report from the the Göteborg Region Association of Local Authorities (GR) answers this question.
 GR is one of the center's consortium partners in Gothenburg and was also one of the organizations that initiated the Centre.
 This article about the thematic networks is part of the annual report.
-The report will shortly be available in English.
-Find the Swedish version here.
+Find the report here.